james-stevens/pyrar/README.md

 To see a demo of it running the current latest `master` go to https://nameshake.net/

-It's probably now ready to go live in a limited installation - so long as you're happy with only being paid by PayPal.
+It's probably now ready to go live in a limited installation - supports payment by PayPal or crypto via NowPayment.io

 If you want to play with buying domains on the demo, I can give you some fake credit, just ask.